What is a Blood Stem Cell Transplant?

 Different Types of Blood Stem Cell Transplants

 There are different types of blood stem cell transplants.
-The type of transplant varies according to the source of blood stem cells.

 • Bone marrow transplants (BMT) use blood stem cells collected from the bone marrow.